Iniquitatis/sd-webui-temporal/docs/temporal/tab_image_filtering.md

-**NOTE:** Keep in mind that each option in this tab will be applied to _each_ subsequent frame before it will be fed to the inference engine.
-Given that this extension works as a loopback, it means that if you, for example, enable blurring, then it will be applied each time before Stable Diffusion does its magic.
-Therefore, if the blurring radius is too high, the resulting frames might start to get very blurry soon (which might be intended and preferable for some kind of artistic effect, of course).

-* **Order** — order in which the preprocessing effects will be applied.
-Every effect that is not listed will be applied after the listed ones in the alphabetical order.
+**NOTE:** Almost all accordions within this tab can be reordered manually (using mouse or touchscreen, for example) to determine the order in which the filters will be applied.
-    * **NOTE:** Order matters a lot.
-Applying, for example, noise before tinting will make the noise tinted, but otherwise the noise will be applied on top of a tinted image.
+**NOTE:** Order matters a lot.
+For example, applying **Noise overlay** before **Color correction** will make the noise color corrected, but otherwise the noise will be applied _on top_ of a color corrected image.

-* Generic options, available to all preprocessing effects:
+* Generic options available to all filters:
-    * **Enabled** — determines whether a preprocessing effect is turned on or not.
+    * **(✔️ to the left of a filter name)** — determines if a filter is enabled.
     * **Amount** — amount of the processed image to be mixed in into the frame.
         * **Relative** — determines if the amount will be multiplied by the **img2img** denoising strength.
-    * **Mode** — blending mode of the processed image.
+    * **Blend mode** — blending mode of the processed image.
-    * **Mask** — an image that determines which areas will be processed by a preprocessing effect; black—unprocessed, white—fully processed.
+    * **Mask** — an image that determines which areas will be processed by a filter; black—unprocessed, white—fully processed.
         * **Normalized** — normalization of the mask image to use the full range from black to white.
         * **Inverted** — inversion of the mask image.
         * **Blurring** — blurring radius of the mask image.